The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Ends, or motivations are at the heart of the antihero dynamic.

-Vito Andolini didn’t choose the thug life.
-The village boss slaughtered all the men in Vito’s family and then ordered his mother shot when she comes calling to beg for Vito’s life.
-Did I mention that Vito is like ten-years-old?
+Vito Andolini didn’t choose the thug life, the village boss chose it for him.
+Mostly by slaughtered all the men in Vito’s family and then ordering Vito's mother shot when she comes calling to beg for Vito’s life.
+Did I mention that Vito was like ten-years-old when all this went down?

 This is not a quiet life.